My name is ————-

 Overcoming my language barrier at a young age taught me to be patient, to give others the benefit of the doubt, and instilled the value of mentorship.
 These insights helped me to become a highly cooperative person whom others feel they can trust.

 I am a leader.

-Just like the basketball team I led, my first project as started as something of a lost cause: I was handed responsibility for developing a $2.8M thermal tracking device alongside a world-leading military contractor.
+Just like the basketball team, I led, my first project started as something of a lost cause: I was handed responsibility for developing a $2.8M thermal tracking device alongside a world-leading military contractor.
 The project was over a year behind schedule, manned by an exhausted, frustrated team.

 I believe that Ed-Tech is the future.

 Growing up in an immigrant community, I developed a close understanding of what it meant to live in a poor, remote part of a country.
 Teaching at-risk teenagers and elementary school orphans in Thailand brought meaning to my mother’s words, “Education is the distance between have and have-not.”
 Technology is the only way to shorten this distance.

 I intend to leverage my technological skills, experience as an educator, and the business acumen I’ll acquire at Harvard to create Ed-Tech products to increase access to education through low-cost applications based on collaborative knowledge sharing and big data analytics.

 My tech achievements thus far give me the confidence that I am ready to bring my own products to the public.